aeternity/aeconnector/README.md

 ### Setup #1

-The simplest setup schema which is used for the MVP of Hyperchains (the main connector which acts as election engine and keeps synched view):
+The monolith setup schema which is used for the MVP of Hyperchains (the main connector which acts as election engine and keeps synched view):

 <p align="center">
   <img src="/doc/src/HyperchainsConnectorsMain.png">